Vegans of Color

 Black Vegan Mammy-ism: Sacrificing My Emotional Health for the Vegan Status Quo July 14, 2011

-Filed under: vegan — Breeze Harper @ 3:51 pm
+Filed under: vegan — Dr. Amie "Breeze" Harper @ 3:51 pm

 In this video I talk about how I struggle with not being a “mammy” when it comes to accommodating the emotional needs of particular white vegans who do not extend mindfulness to me when they talk to me about ‘their’ post-racial view of veganism.